leehyu20/ViscoWave/README.md

 Installation of ViscoWave is simple.
 Download the "ViscoWave_Installer.zip" and extract the files to a local directory.
 Then double click the Setup.exe file.
 Follow the on-screen instructions to complete installation.

 **Notes on ViscoWave installation:**

-**1. Installation of ViscoWave requires that the user has Administrator Access to the computer.**
+* Installation of ViscoWave requires that the user has **Administrator Access** to the computer.

-**2. ViscoWave (and its installer) has only been tested on 64-bit Windows 10 Environment, with 32-bit or 64-bit Microsot Excel.**
+* ViscoWave (and its installer) has only been tested on **64-bit Windows 10 Environment, with 32-bit or 64-bit Microsot Excel**.

 ## GETTING STARTED

 Once ViscoWave is installed, you should see a ViscoWave shortcut created on your Windows Desktop.
 Double-click on the shortcut to open the ViscoWave interface built in the Microsoft Excel environment.

 **Notes on ViscoWave interface:**

-**1. This is an interim interface that may be improved/changed with future release of ViscoWave.**
+* This is an **interim interface** that may be improved/changed with future release of ViscoWave.

-**2. This is a “Read-Only” file.
-Please save the template with a different file name if you do not want to lose your changes.**
+* This is a **“Read-Only”** file.
+Please save the template with a different file name if you do not want to lose your changes.

-**3. You need to have some basic knowledge of Microsoft Excel.**
+* You need to have some basic knowledge of Microsoft Excel.

 **ViscoWave Excel interface** has the following 4 tabs: